An Introduction to French: How to Start Learning on Your Own in 4 Powerful Steps

 Also, you can check out Vikidia, a French Wikipedia for children aged 8 to 13.
 Yes, I know you probably aren’t that age, but your French reading will be at the beginning level, and this is a great place to find articles on many subjects.

-The best way to develop listening skills is to listen.
-Who knew?
-At first, start with an audio course.
-As you develop more and start to understand French more and more when you hear it, try listening to the language out in the wild (i.e., as everyday spoken French or in the media).
-Try watching a French daily news program like “13 heures” or listening to actual French radio.
+The best way to practice listening skills is to listen.
+At first, you could start with an audio course.
+As you start to understand French more and more when you hear it, try listening to the language out in the wild (i.e., as everyday spoken French or in the media).
+Try watching a French daily news program like “Le 13 heures” or listening to French radio.

 Having good writing skills in French starts with learning about French grammar.
 Where to best learn French grammar?
 How about a good textbook?